fedenunez/tulp/README.md

 2

 ```
-#### csv
+### csv
 ```
-cat persons.json | tulip 'list the names an ages of each person in a csv table, using ; as separator'
+cat persons.json | tulip 'list the names and ages of each person in a csv table, using ; as separator'

 ```
-#### Data creation and extraction from unstructured data (a story of oranges and friends):
+### Data creation and extraction from unstructured data (a story of oranges and friends):
 ```
 fede@liebre:~/repos/tulip$ tulip write a poem that names 3 persons \(given each a name\) and list how they shared 10 oranges | tee examples/oranges_poem.txt
 Roses are red,